api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/setting-authorizers.md

 ## Allow all

-<Fix>Pretty sure the airnodeAdmin should be airnodeAdmin.
-Just need to find the code behind all this for version 0.1.0.
-Same for providerId as airnodeId.</Fix>
+<Fix>This is commented out (AN-85) as the use of airnodeAdmin is no longer used.
+But what replaces this with the newer Authorizers? </Fix>

-The simplest authorization policy is opening the endpoint to the public, so let us see how to do that first.
+~~The simplest authorization policy is opening the endpoint to the public, so let us see how to do that first.
 Authorizers being set to `[0]` means that all requests made to it will be authorized (i.e., will be responded to by Airnode).
 Only the `airnodeAdmin` of a provider can update the authorizers of its endpoints.
 Therefore, you will need to make a transaction using the provider admin address (that you have set in `config.json` as `airnodeAdminForRecordCreation`) to [EndpointStore.sol](../../../reference/protocols/request-response/general-structure.md#endpointstore-sol).
-In JS (using ethers.js):
+In JS (using ethers.js):~~

 ```js
 airnode.connect(airnodeAdmin).updateEndpointAuthorizers(airnodeId, endpointId, [ethers.constants.AddressZero]);
 ```

-You can also use [@api3/airnode-admin](https://github.com/api3dao/airnode/tree/pre-alpha/packages/admin#update-authorizers) to update endpoint authorizers.
+~~You can also use [@api3/airnode-admin](https://github.com/api3dao/airnode/tree/pre-alpha/packages/admin#update-authorizers) to update endpoint authorizers.~~

 ```bash
 npx @api3/airnode-admin update-authorizers \